screepers/screeps_console/README.md

 $ ./screeps_console/interactive.py
 ```

+## Interactivity

+The interactive console allows you to directly interact with your screeps
+program through the in game console.
+Most of the time what you put in will be
+sent directly to the screeps server to be processed.
+There are a few built in
+commands however.

+* clear - resets the console display.
+* exit - exits the shell.
+* list - lists these and other built in commands and aliases.
+* themes - lists available themes when called without an argument, or switches
+  themes when called with the theme name as the first argument

-## Colors
+## Colors and Severity

-Console output can have colors, in both the website version and teh shell.
+Console output can have colors, in both the website version and the shell.
 To get
 the best of both worlds use font tags that also have a severity attribute.

 ```